 Junior Achievement is the world’s largest organization dedicated to educating students about college and career readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 Greater Mankato serves students throughout Mankato, North Mankato, Eagle Lake, St. Clair, Nicollet, Good Thunder, Mapleton, Minnesota Lake and NEW during the 17-18 school year Lake Crystal and St. Peter.
 Our Mankato Advisory Board has 19 active members, one full-time staff member and one part-time staff member.

-- 10,172 students participated in JA, throughout Greater Mankato within 30 private and public schools with 406 educational partners.
+- 10,526 students participated in JA, throughout Greater Mankato within 30 private and public schools with over 400 educational partners and almost 90,000 student contact hours during the 2018-19 school year.

-- All 8th graders throughout greater Mankato will participate in JA Finance Park, Virtual gives students an opportunity to develop personal money management skills, acquire personal finance knowledge and prepare for financial decisions and challenges in their adult lives.
+- In Greater Mankato, 1,172 8th graders participated in JA Finance Park, Virtual.
+That is 39 classrooms, eight schools and over 21,000 contact hours!
+This program gives students an opportunity to develop personal money management skills, acquire personal finance knowledge and prepare for financial decisions and challenges in their adult lives.
 Through an online simulation, students assume family and income scenarios and visit businesses to gather information for their personal financial decision-making.

 Thanks to our generous sponsors.